Meji3011/Week-6-Tesla-2021-clone/README.md

 - Firebase: A comprehensive development platform that provides backend services, including authentication and database management.
 - HTML5 and CSS3: The latest web standards for structuring and styling the application.

+## What's not included

+- Reponsiveness
+- A functional shopping cart and dynamic account info display that changes based on what you own/bought
+- Catalogue of goods and info display for each car/item that Tesla sells.

 ## Acknowledgements

 This project was inspired by the tutorial series "Tesla Clone" by alicodes on YouTube.
 For introductory level of React, Redux, and Firebase, alicodes does a great job guiding you throughout the cloning process so you understand the functions of these technologies.